Vatavuk/verano-http/README.md

 it as an argument to `ApacheWire`.

 #### Custom Wires

-You can also make custom `Wire` decorators to enrich http requests.
+You can make your own custom `Wire` decorators to enrich http requests.
 Let's say you need a custom authentication for requests towards remote api.
 You can implement it in this way: